rchfrm/feed-client/docs/conventions.md

 ### Global CSS

 CSS files that applies to the website globally (eg font and form styling) live in `/shared/css/`.
-They are then imported into three parent CSS files, which are then imported in the Next.js `_app.jsx` file like this.
+They are then imported into three parent CSS files, which are then imported in the Next.js `_app.jsx` file like this:

 ```
 import '../../shared/css/core.css'